DeaconSeals/engr-1110/README.md

-# engr-1110
+# ENGR 1110

-Course material for ENGR 1110
+Public course materials for ENGR 1110 Introduction to Software Engineering.